Slave revolts in Brazil: Religion, Society, and Slavery

-The goal of converting all Indians to Catholic faith and practices was used by the Portuguese crown to justify the colonization of Brazil.
-The Jesuits, arriving in Brazil in the mid-sixteenth century, were tasked with these conversions and continued to be`the most prevalent and economically powerful denomination in Brazil until they were expelled in the 1700s.
-Indians were not viewed in the eyes of the Jesuits and the Portuguese Crown as slaves by nature but rather should only become "captives" to be used for slavery through a "just war".
+The goal of converting all indigenous people to Catholic faith and practices was used by the Portuguese crown to justify the colonization of Brazil.
+The Jesuits, arriving in Brazil in the mid-sixteenth century, were tasked with these conversions and continued to be the most prevalent and economically powerful denomination in Brazil until they were expelled in the 1700s.
+Indigenous people were not viewed in the eyes of the Jesuits and the Portuguese Crown as slaves by nature but rather should only become "captives" to be used for slavery through a "just war".
 However, due to the demands of the landowning class who depended on slave labor and whom was more powerful compared to in Spanish-America, this view was oftentimes not adhered to in colonial policy.
-Jesuit Priest Padre Antonio Vieira's sermons reflect these views, suggesting that enslaving Indians who were not captured in this manner was a sin and that they should be paid a wage.
-African slaves were viewed as inherently different to Indians as evidenced by Vieira, who stated to an audience of African slaves, "...it is by God's particular providence that you live at present as slaves and captives, so that... you will very easily reach eternal freedom."
+Jesuit Priest Padre Antonio Vieira's sermons reflect these views, suggesting that enslaving indigenous people who were not captured in this manner was a sin and that they should be paid a wage.
+African slaves were viewed as inherently different to the indigenous as evidenced by Vieira, who stated to an audience of African slaves, "...it is by God's particular providence that you live at present as slaves and captives, so that... you will very easily reach eternal freedom."

 The social hierarchy, similarly, was racially based.
 Portuguese immigrants, and native born whites stood at the top of this hierarchy and held the most wealth and power.
-Both Indians and blacks were the poorest in society but with a decline in the Indian population due to disease as well as their movement into the frontier, African slaves and free blacks constituted the majority of the bottom tier.
+Both indigenous people and blacks were the poorest in society but with a decline in the indigenous population due to disease as well as their movement into the frontier, African slaves and free blacks constituted the majority of the bottom tier.
 Mixed populations fulfilled social and economic roles in between.
 Especially prevalent and important in the skilled labor force were mixed white and black people.
 Of course, there was also always exceptions to this stratification.